Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Christie Downs has 96 active public transport stops, offering a mix of train and bus services.
-These stops are served by 38 individual routes, facilitating 2,731 weekly passenger trips in total.
-The area's transport accessibility is rated good, with residents on average located 202 meters from the nearest stop.
+Christie Downs has 96 active public transport stops offering a mix of train and bus services.
+These stops are served by 38 unique routes, facilitating 2,731 weekly passenger trips in total.
+Transport accessibility is deemed good with residents on average located 202 meters from their nearest stop.

-Service frequency averages 390 trips per day across all routes, equating to approximately 28 weekly trips per stop.
+Service frequency averages 390 trips per day across all routes, translating to approximately 28 weekly trips per individual stop.

 Frequently Asked Questions - Transport